 Travelling can have a negative impact on the world, especially if you stay in giant hotels or eat at chain restaurants, get the hotels to replace your towels every day, or leave the lights or air conditioning on in your room.
 Being a conscious traveller and travelling responsibly matters.
 By being a responsible traveller, you can help preserve local communities and cultures, contribute to local economies, and help preserve the environment and wildlife too.

-10 Tips on How You Can Become a Responsible Traveller.
+10 Tips on How to be a Responsible Traveller

-- Consider the impact of some of your wildlife activities – Wildlife tourism is a big business centered around profits rather than the well-being of animals.
+Wildlife tourism is a big business centered around profits rather than the well-being of animals.
 When booking an activity involving wildlife, consider if you will be contributing to the distress of the animals or the wealth of the tour operator.
-Check out our blog on elephant riding in Thailand for more information on this issue.

-- Dress appropriately – There are different local standards for dress in each and every country.
+There are different local standards for dress in each and every country.
 Some require you to dress modestly, especially in religious areas.
 Other destinations might be more relaxed.
 Make sure you check before you travel so you know what will be deemed appropriate, but if you’re in doubt, cover up!
-For those of you travelling to Thailand, we have a blog on how to dress ‘Riap Roy’ which you might want to check out before you travel.
+For example; for those of you travelling to Thailand, you might want to know how to dress ‘Riap Roy’ when visiting cultural heritage sites and temples.

-- Bargain responsibly – Bargaining in local markets is always fun, but try to think of the bigger picture when doing so.
-Think of how much that extra dollar could help the local artisan to feed his family for a couple of days, rather than just trying to “win” over a dollar.
+Bargaining in local markets is always fun, but try to think of the bigger picture when doing so.
+Think of how much that extra dollar could help the local artisan promote or maintain his business, rather than just trying to “win” over a dollar.